 Put each of the sensors in the corresponding bracket.
 Position the cable, little tabs on the frame will help you with positioning and stick the FaceTime cable in its original position.

 Put the earpiece in its original position below the flexible flat cable between the FaceTime camera and all the sensors.
 Fasten the two screws.
 Then put the cover back on and fasten the three Philips screws.
 Make sure the front camera is centered on the front of the display, and move it slightly if necessary.

 14) Apply frame sticker

-To make sure that the new frame sticker will really stick, remove all residue of the glue and dirt, and remove the first backing film.
-Position it carefully on one side and press it on gently.
-Then remove the second piece of film.
+To be sure that the new display will really stick, remove all the glue and dirt, then remove the backing film first.
+Position it cautiously on one side and press it on delicately.
+At that point eliminate the second piece of film.

 15) Connect Display